OpenBankProject/OBP-SEPA-Adapter/README.md

 - Now, you should be able to start the SEPA Adapter (`src/main/scala/adapter/Adapter.scala`)

+- The OBP-API user connected to the SEPA Adapter need some necessary entitlements to work:
+    - `CanCreateHistoricalTransaction`
+    - `CanCreateAnyTransactionRequest`

 ### Process outgoing files

 Once you have recorded some outgoing messages in your Adapter database (By using the OBP-API Transaction request endpoint)